ThreadedArt/Enki/README.md

 # Enki
 Enki aims to become a unique server based around fantasy with roleplaying elements.

+To be more specific i want to create a unique mood once you login by exposing you to a plethora of quests, skills and things not done in runescape nor runescape private servers much without adding custom models or recolored models.

+We aim to use preexisiting items to create this nothing more than renaming, custom skills and roleplay this is the goal.

 # Why?
 Do this are you stupid?
 Seeing i was asked no i'm not stupid just rather bored of the overly custom servers loading osrs cache not the original rs2 cache.
 I see it as a hobby paired with happiness.